 Acting Associate Principal Trombonist, Los Angeles Philharmonic

-and etudes for tuba.
-Your commentary is helpful, and even the titles of each
+of songs and etudes for tuba.
+Your commentary is helpful, and even the

-etude provide a little inspiration.
-Printing the etudes twice, in different
+titles of each etude provide a little inspiration.
+Printing the etudes

 Principal Tuba, Pittsburgh Symphony Orchestra

 I've finally spent some time with your new book, another excellent